RemoveMyWaste/RemoveMyWaste-android/README.md

 - I'm in android studio: File > New > Project from Version Control > Git
 - I'm on the splash screen: Checkout project from Version Control
 2) Enter **https://github.com/cs361-group24/androidstudio** into the url field.
-Click OK.
+Click OK/Clone.

 ## To commit after changing files